howtographql/howtographql/src/pages/tutorials/graphql/basics/2-graphql-basics.md

 #### Queries with Arguments

 In GraphQL, each *field* can have zero or more arguments if that's specified in the *schema*.
-For example, the `allPersons` could have a `last` parameter to only return up to a specific number of users.
+For example, the `allPersons` could have a `last` parameter to only return up to a specific number of persons.
 Here's what a corresponding query would look like:

 <Playground>